-Lorazepam, or brand name Ativan, is a prescription medication intended to treat seizure disorders like epilepsy.
+Lorazepam, brand name Ativan, is a prescription medication intended to treat seizure disorders like epilepsy.
 It also doubles as an antianxiety/antidepressant medication.
 Ativan is a member of the benzodiazepine category of drugs.
-These particular drugs are extremely potent and have a strong impact on the brain.
+These particular drugs are incredibly potent and have a strong impact on the brain.

 Table of Contents